isaaskin/command_spawner/README.md

                                      shell=False,  # If True, the command will be executed through the shell (not recommended) daemon=False  # If True, current runtime will not wait for commands to be executed )

+    # The method to kill the current process
+    command_spawner.kill()

+    # The method to wait for the process to be finished
+    command_spawner.wait()